kamalarieff/anticar/content/_index.md

 +++
-title = "All things related to anticar dependency" author = ["Kamal Arieff Ahmad Faizel"] draft = false
+title = "All things related to anti-car dependency" author = ["Kamal Arieff Ahmad Faizel"] draft = false
 +++

-## What is anticar dependency? {#what-is-anticar-dependency}
+## What is anti-car dependency? {#what-is-anti-car-dependency}

-This site serves as a bible for all things regarding anticar dependency.
+This site serves as a bible for all things regarding anti-car dependency.
 You have a question?
 Just find it in the sidebar.

-However, if you want an overview what anticar dependency is about, you can read further.
+However, if you want an overview what anti-car dependency is about, you can read further.

 ### Build cities for people, not cars. {#build-cities-for-people-not-cars-dot}